Last updated on June 7th, 2018

 - DIY: Motorcycle GPS Tracker Install With Remote Engine Disconnect

 - DIY Armored Motorcycle Pants Upgrade

 Addendum – What about lubing a hot chain?

 Some people like lubing their chain hot.
-I’d agree that there might be some merit to that, provided it isn’t too hot.
+I’d agree that there might be some merit to that.
+Provided it isn’t too hot.
 However, in the real world I think that the cons are greater than the pros.
-By all means, lube it right after a ride, just don’t obsess over whether it’s still hot by the time you’re applying oil or wax.
+By all means, lube it right after a ride.
+Just don’t obsess over whether it’s still hot by the time you’re applying oil or wax.
 You’re free to disagree, but that’s my opinion.
 What matters is doing proper motorcycle chain maintenance.
 The how is much less important.

 If you lube your chain hot, it’s going to be while it’s still dirty after a ride.
 If you’re in the middle of a trip, that’s perfectly fine.
 Your chain is probably pretty clean anyway, if you cleaned and lubed it before the start.
 But if you’re lubing a chain as part of the bike’s monthly maintenance, then it will be relatively grimey.
 Brushing it off, applying any detergent and rinsing it off is going to leave the chain much happier.
 And by then the chain is already cold.

 All in all, if you want to lube your chain hot without cleaning it first, go for it.
 If you’re capable of thoroughly cleaning it before it’s cold, awesome.
 Either way, kudos for taking care of motorcycle chain maintenance frequently.
-But for the rest of of us riders that find that to be more trouble than it’s worth, lubing a cold or lukewarm clean chain is perfectly fine.
-In any case, either method is infinitely better than the riders not lubing it at all.
+But for the rest of us riders that find that to be more trouble than it’s worth, lubing a cold or lukewarm clean chain is perfectly fine.
+Either method is infinitely better than the riders not lubing it at all.